Best Harry Potter Books to Prepare for Potterheads Kahoot 3.0

 Preparing for Potterheads 3.0

-These are the first five Harry Potter books you ought to read in order to be fully prepared to win the competition and win over other fans-
+These are the first five Harry Potter books you ought to read to be fully prepared to win the competition and win over other fans-

 Harry is introduced to us in the first book.
 At the age of eleven, he learns he is a wizard.
 We get to know important personalities like Ron Weasley, Hermione Granger, and Professor Dumbledore when Harry enrolls in Hogwarts School of Witchcraft and Wizardry.
 Because it establishes the magical realm, presents Hogwarts, and discloses Harry's relationship with the evil wizard Voldemort, this book is crucial.